agi-brain/xuance/docs/source/documents/api/environments/football.rst

     Reset the vectorized environments.

-    :return: the reset obvervations, global states, and the informations.
+    :return: the reset observations, global states, and the information.
     :rtype: tuple

 .. py:function::